Science Broadcaster on BBC Radio 4 and multiple TV series on BBC World News, BBC Three, & BBC Worldwide:

 BBC Three & BBC Worldwide

-Greg has presented multiple other TV series for the BBC incl BBC Three’s first science show, 'Secrets Of The Universe', which turned into the series ‘The Secrets of Everything’, and also BBC Worldwide’s ‘Factomania’ which plays into 50+ countries.
+Greg has presented multiple TV series for the BBC incl BBC Three’s first science show, 'Secrets Of The Universe', which turned into the series ‘The Secrets of Everything’, and also BBC Worldwide’s ‘Factomania’ which still plays into 50+ countries.

 Presenter & Producer of multiple successful science Podcasts in the UK and the US: